Unmonitored HTTPS is a security threat since it used by SSH tunnels and other security circumventor software

-Encryption is a useful feature for internet banking and at the same time a nice feature for hackers, thieves, VPNs, proxy tunnels and computer viruses because the encrypted HTTPS protocol is the ideal mechanism to connect to servers on the internet since it is encrypted and not monitored by antivirus software.
+Encryption is a useful feature for internet banking and at the same time a nice feature for hackers, thieves, VPNs, proxy tunnels and computer viruses because the encrypted HTTPS protocol is the ideal mechanism to connect to servers on the internet since it is encrypted and not monitored by antivirus software nor an other inspection mechanism.
 Almost all corporate firewalls allow HTTPS traffic without monitoring or filtering and therefore HTTPS is beyond any doubt a security threat that needs to be addressed properly.

 It is not possible to explain the security threat well without going into technical details.
 For those who do not understand the technical details, we suggest to go to Google and to search for "punching holes into firewalls" and to look at the overwhelming list of search results and all details that are provided to circumvent the most advanced corporate firewall.
 The technical audience can search for "tunneling SSH over HTTPS".